-Internal quality metrics usually measure the compactness of the clusters using some similarity measure.
-It usually measures the intra-cluster homogeneity, the inter-cluster separability or a combination of these two.
-It does not useany external information beside the data itself.
+Internal quality metrics typically measure the compactness of clusters using a measure of similarity (such as Sum of Squared Error).
+It typically measures intra-cluster homogeneity, inter-cluster separability, or a combination of these two.
+It does not use external information alongside the data itself.

-SSE is the simplest and mostwidely used criterion measure for clustering.
+Sum of squared error is the simplest and most widely used criterion measure for clustering.
 It is calculated as:

-where C_k is the set of instances in cluster k; μ_k is the vector mean of cluster k.
+where C_k is the set of instances of cluster k; μ_k is the vector mean of cluster k.
 The components of μ_k are calculated as:

-Clustering methods that minimize the SSE criterion are often called minimum variance partitions, since by simple algebraic manipulation the SSE criterion may be written as:
+The methods of partitioning which minimize the SSE criterion are often called minimum variance partitions, because by simple algebraic manipulation the SSE criterion can be written:

-The SSE criterion function is suitable for cases in which the clusters form compact clouds that are well separated from one another.
+The SSE criterion function is suitable for cases where the clusters form compact clouds well separated from each other.

-Additional minimum criteria to SSE may be produced by replacing the value of S_k with expressions such as:
+Additional minimum criteria for SSE can be produced by replacing the value of S_k with expressions such as: